 Lockout malaise got you down?
 Have you too taken to watching Greatest Games on NBATV every night, quietly weeping to yourself and telling your concerned family “it’s just face sweat”?
 Worse, have you resorted to investing emotionally in the WNBA regular season, weeping very loudly and telling your now seriously alarmed family that they “just don’t understand”?
+Even worse, you not only invest your affection but also your money in basketball betting just to give support for the team.
 We feel ya.
 You need a distraction.
 Even more importantly — if you happen to reside anywhere in North America — you probably need a reason to stay inside for 15 more minutes.
 It, after all, be hawt.

 So let’s play a game!
 I’m gonna throw out a seemingly random string of numbers, and you’re gonna have to guess…. what they mean or something.